 The arbor press makes nice cuts through the cardboard

-One of my readers asked about finding these dies online.
-I just googled them and they can be a little challenging.
-First, they are leather craft dies which might surprise you.
+These dies are leather craft dies.
 And they come in a set of 39 (which helps you find them).
 Here is a link for these leather crafting dies on Amazon.
-One thing nice about this Amazon photo is that it shows you how to use them with a mallet so you don’t need an arbor press like I use.
+One thing nice about this Amazon photo is that it shows you how to use them with a mallet so you don't need an arbor press like I use.

 That's the overview of using an arbor press to help you with your putz-making process.
 If you are making lots of houses or have arthritis in your hands, I think it is clearly worth the investment.
 But if you only make a few every year or you make your houses from card stock, it's probably not worth the money.
 In any case, I hope this gives you some information you can use.